 Every API is expected to provide a definition that describes capabilities provided by the API.
-This document can be used by developers to understand the API, by software clients to connect to the server, and by development tools to support the implementation of servers and clients.
+This standard can be used by developers to understand API-Common, by software clients to connect to the server, and by development tools to support the implementation of servers and clients.

 Operation